JFDA Team Checks On Jordanian Food Firms In Gulfood 2026 In Dubai

 JFDA Director General Rana Obeidat, who led the team, inspected the participating Jordanian firms, praising the "high quality" of their products, which meet the best international standards and reflect positively on the Jordanian food industry.

-Obeidat noted these companies are a key pillar of the national economy and employ over 50,000 Jordanians, the Jordan News Agency, Petra, reported.
+Obeidat noted these companies are a key pillar of the national economy and employ over 50,000 Jordanians.

 Obeidat reiterated JFDA's commitment to supporting national industries in food, pharmaceuticals, medical supplies, and cosmetics, aimed to ensure the "highest" standards of quality and safety for products in Jordanian and international markets.